Alassio

-Alassio (/it/; Arasce /lij/ or Arasci) is a resort town on the Italian Riveria.
+Alassio (/it/; Arasce /lij/ or Arasci) is a resort town on the Italian Riviera.
 It is in the province of Savona situated in the western coast of Liguria, Northern Italy, approximately 80 km from the French border.

 Alassio is known for its natural and scenic views.
 The town centre is crossed by a pedestrianised cobbled road known as the Budello.

 The town has sandy beaches, blue sea and many bars and restaurants on the sea front.
 Alassio has also a pier known as Molo di Alassio or Pontile Bestoso which offers views of the town.
 The town is famous for its Muretto di Alassio, a wall with signatures onto coloured ceramic tiles.

 Alassio is situated on the Riviera di Ponente (western side of the Italian Riviera), and it has a small tourist port (porticciolo) named after Luca Ferrari.
 It is known as a health resort in winter and a bathing place in summer, and has many hotels.

 Alassio was the start of stage 7 of the 2023 Giro Donne won by Annemiek van Vleuten.